aaron-grau/curic/react/readings/containers.md

 export default ListContainer;
 ```

-`ListContainer` subscribes to the redux store and maps
+`ListContainer` serves as an interface between the store and the component it
-functionality to props that are passed to `List`.
-It's necessary to
+wraps.
+It's necessary to import `List` at the top of the file, as well as actions
-import `List` at the top of the file, as well as actions we plan to dispatch.
+we plan to dispatch.

 ### Presentational Components